Parents Transition Support

 Solo Student Support

 Students who are the only ones attending from their primary schools may also need additional support during the transition process.
 These students will be offered an additional session in school to meet other students in the same situation and discuss any concerns they may have.
+Students will be buddied with another solo student in their form group

 Should you wish to discuss any aspect of transition support at The Cottesloe School please contact: